Elasmotherium: Species

 Remains of Elasmotherium from the Khaprovian or Khaprov Faunal Complex, which was at first taken to be E. caucasicum, and then on the basis of the dentition was redefined as a new species, E. chaprovicum (Shvyreva, 2004), named after the Khaprov Faunal Complex.
-The Khaprov is in the Middle Villafranchian, MN17, which spans the Piacenzian of the Late Pliocene and the Gelasian of the Early Pleistocene of Northern Caucasus, Moldova and Asia and has been dated to 2.6–2.2 Ma.
+The Khaprov is in the Middle Villafranchian, MN17, which spans the Piacenzian of the Late Pliocene and the Gelasian of the Early Pleistocene of Northern Caucasus, Moldova and Asia and has been dated to 2.6–2.2 Ma (or 2.6-2.1 Ma).
 This species is characterised by the relative thickness and roughness of its irregularly folded tooth enamel, its massive metapodial bones, and the morphology of the talus bone of the foot, which are relatively low, have a narrow trochlea and a wide part closest to the (distal) tip of the foot.
-E. chaprovicum may have existed at the same time as early members of E. peii lived in China.
+E. chaprovicum may have existed at the same time as early members of E. peii lived in China, or it may have been chronologically later.

 E. peii was first described by Chow, 1958 for remains found in Shaanxi, China.
 The species is also known from numerous remains from the classical range of Elasmotherium, and some sources have considered this species to be a synonym of E. caucasicum, but it is currently considered distinct.
+However, other authors have disputed whether E. peii is actually known from Eastern Europe, with a 2026 study arguing that it was only definitively known from China and Uzbekistan.
 In the western part of its range, it is mainly found in the Psekups faunal complex between 2.2 and 1.6 Ma.
+However a 2026 study suggested that E. peii is instead chronologically earlier than E. chaprovicum, spanning from the Late Pliocene (prior to 2.6 million years ago) to the earliest Pleistocene.
 In China, E. peii is considered to be the only Pleistocene species of Elasmotherium, spanning from around 2.6 Ma until at least 1.36 Ma, though its remains in China are rare and only known from a handful of localities.
 This species is distinguished from other Elasmotherium species by several aspects of its dental anatomy, with the teeth being characterised by early closure of the roots, though the roots remain distinct from the crown of the tooth, and several morphological characters of the teeth, including the persistent presence of a postfossette (a depression of the tooth surface), as well as the shape of the protoloph and metaloph (which are raised areas of teeth).